Documentation

 del d["baz"]

-Uncommenting the commented line runs any required destructors and makes this error go away.
+Uncommenting the commented line runs any required destructors, ensuring that no exception is raised.

-Return a forward iterator over the keys in the sorted dictionary d.
-This is an efficient shorthand for iter(d.keys()).
-Typical usage is to iterate directly over d instead of using this method.
+Return a forward iterator over the keys in the sorted dictionary. iter(d) is an efficient shorthand for iter(d.keys()).
+Typical usage is to iterate directly over the sorted dictionary instead of making this call.

 d = SortedDict()